 The e-commerce sector continues to boom forward at an incredible pace.
-Consumers in the U.S. spent an estimated $5 billion online in just 24 hours on 2017’s Black Friday, and global e-commerce sales are anticipated to hit $4.5 trillion by 2021.
+Consumers in the U.S. spent an estimated $9 billion online in just 24 hours on 2020’s Black Friday, and global e-commerce sales are anticipated to hit $4.5 trillion by this year.

 One of the more uniquely challenging areas of e-commerce SEO is link building.
 The continued importance of the number and quality of inbound links was yet again one of the biggest takeaways from Moz’s last search ranking factors survey, and it doesn’t appear likely to change anytime soon.

 So the question stands: how can an e-commerce site clear the hurdles to create an effective backlink profile?